InfluxGraph/influxgraph/README.rst

 Aggregation function configuration
 -----------------------------------

-The graphite-influxdb finder now supports configurable aggregation functions to use for specific metric path patterns.
+The graphite-influxdb finder supports configurable aggregation functions to use for specific metric path patterns.
 This is the equivalent of ``storage-aggregation.conf`` in Graphite's ``carbon-cache``.

-Default aggregation function used is ``mean``, meaning ``average``.
+Default aggregation function used is ``mean``.

 Graphite-influxdb has pre-defined aggregation configuration matching ``carbon-cache`` defaults, namely ::